zkGraf/docs/README.md

 # 3. Privacy

-This section looks at the how this protocol can be done in a privacy preserving way.
+This section looks at the how the protocol can be done in a privacy preserving way.

 The vouching protocol can be done in a privacy-preserving way (analogous to zcash) and claims about a users attestation set can be done too.
 However proving claims about structural properties of a larger portion of the graph becomes tricky and requires MPC techniques.